-Promises to give due in excess of one year are discounted between 1.34% and 2.17%, depending upon the year the contribution was recorded.
+Promises to give due in excess of one year are discounted at 2.17%, based on the year the contribution was recorded.
 An allowance for doubtful accounts of 15% has been established.
 Promises to give at September 30 are as follows: